2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

  ![](/images/docs/gcp-select-project.png)

-## Step 2: Create an IAM service account for Krossboard
+## Create a GCP service account for Krossboard
 Each Krossboard instance needs to have a the role of **Kubernetes Engine Viewer** (i.e. read-only access to GKE resources).
 This role is assigned to it through a service account created as below on the Google Cloud Console.